|Lipid Oxidation of Meat in Refrigerated Supermarket Display Cases

-PROMOLUX Safe Spectrum balanced full spectrum lamps emit lower levels of heat and ultraviolet radiation than regular supermarket fluorescent lamps, thus reducing the rate of processed and cured meat decomposition.
-Compared to other fluorescent lighting, PROMOLUX lamps emit 86% lower UV B radiation, a shorter wavelength that penetrates and causes heating, and 52% lower UV A radiation, a longer wavelength that tends to affect surfaces.
+PROMOLUX Safe Spectrum balanced full spectrum fluorescent lamps and LEDs emit lower levels of heat and ultraviolet radiation than regular supermarket fluorescent lamps, thus reducing the rate of processed and cured meat decomposition.
+Compared to other fluorescent and LED lighting, PROMOLUX lamps and LEDs emit 86% lower UV B radiation, a shorter wavelength that penetrates and causes heating, and 52% lower UV A radiation, a longer wavelength that tends to affect surfaces.

 It is impossible to create a natural light that does not have any yellow or green wavelengths, so light sources will always be damaging to some extent.
 However, in a study conducted by the University of Zaragoza, meat that was displayed under PROMOLUX low UV balanced spectrum lamps stayed nearly as fresh as meat kept in the dark, while meat that was

 displayed under regular fluorescent lighting quickly turned brown and began to decompose.